SecureZIP: Getting Started (Windows)

 - SecureZIP will open with its main window displayed.

-IMPORTANT NOTE: When you open an encrypted message from the Outlook message preview pane, it will open with whatever email application (client) is associated with .eml files on your computer (such as Outlook Express).
+NOTE: When you open an encrypted message from the Outlook preview pane, it opens with whatever application is associated with .eml files on your computer (such as Outlook Express).
 If you want your message to open in Outlook (as opposed to your default .eml email client), Method 1 is recommended.

 Using SecureZIP with other email clients